OleksiiKova/build_master_shop/README.md

 - Password Recovery: If users forget their password, they can reset it through a secure process.
    <details><summary>Click to view a screenshot of the feature</summary><img src="static/images/readme_images/features/reset-password.png"></details>

-- Change Recovery: If users wants to change their password, they can change it on My Profile Page.
+- Change Password: If users want to change their password, they can change it on the My Profile Page.
    <details><summary>Click to view a screenshot of the feature</summary><img src="static/images/readme_images/features/change-password.png"></details>

 ### CRUD Functionality